JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 [terminating callback](https://diffeq.sciml.ai/stable/features/callback_functions/#Example-2:-Terminating-an-Integration)
 to exit the iteration at the (approximately) found steady state.
 Because the [SciML Organization's Packages](https://sciml.ai/) are differentiable, we can stick neural networks inside of this "steady state of ODEs" problem, and that will generate a training mechanism for this continuous-stepping DEQ procedure.
+This `SteadyStateProblem` solution then uses the [Nonlinear Solve Adjoint](https://math.mit.edu/~stevenj/18.336/adjoint.pdf) to calculate the backpropagation in the efficient manner without requiring backpropagation of the iterations.
+This thus gives an efficient implementation of a DEQ without requiring any new tooling or packages, but can also outperform the fixed-point iteration approaches by taking multiple steps at a time.

 The following code block creates a DEQ model.
 The acute will notice that this code looks awfully similar to typical [Neural ODEs implemented in Julia](https://julialang.org/blog/2019/01/fluxdiffeq/).